microsoft/FHIR-Converter/docs/TemplateManagementCLI.md

 >.\Microsoft.Health.Fhir.Liquid.Converter.Tool.exe push testacr.azurecr.io/templatetest:default myInputFolder
 ```
 When pushing templates, all files except files in hidden image folder ("./.image/") will be packed as new template image.
 If the folder is unpacked from a previous template image, our tool will pack all user modified files into the user layer and then push all layers to ACR (The base layer is in hidden folder "./.image/").
 If customers use -n as parameter, all templates will be packed together and be pushed as one layer to ACR.

+>[Note!]: As for template OCI image, entry templates should be present directly in the root folder.

 After successfully pushing an image, relevant information including layers' digests and image digest will output to users.
 Here is an output example, users should remember the image digest which exactly indexes an image: